jamescherti/jamescherti/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=jamescherti&title=Stars,Followers,Repositories,Commits,PullRequest,Issues)](https://github.com/jamescherti/github-profile-trophy)

+For secure communication or to verify my Git commit signatures, you may use [my GPG key](https://www.jamescherti.com/misc/gpg-pub-key-james-cherti.asc).

 ### Projects

 - **[minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d)**: A lightweight and fast Emacs base (`init.el` and `early-init.el`) that provides better defaults, an optimized startup, and a clean foundation for building your own vanilla Emacs setup.
 In just a few minutes, you will possess a fully functional, high-performance Emacs configuration ready for work.
 You will bypass hours of configuration and the heavy overhead of frameworks like Doom or Spacemacs, gaining immediate access to a foundation featuring optimized garbage collection, sensible UI defaults, and a fast startup. <img align="right" alt="GitHub Repo stars" src="https://img.shields.io/github/stars/jamescherti/minimal-emacs.d?style=social">